ways-choir-dev/ways-choir-dev.gitlhub.io/content/videos/berliner-chortreff-2022.en.md

 +++
 description = "This video is our announcement of the festival \"Berliner Chortreff 2022\".
-Jury and audience voted it the best video of all participating choirs.." page_title = "Berliner Chortreff 2022" tags = [] title = "Berliner Chortreff 2022"
+Jury and audience voted it the best video of all participating choirs." page_title = "Berliner Chortreff 2022" tags = [] title = "Berliner Chortreff 2022"